 We have seen what Watson can do for the past two seasons.
 He is a star but Houston really needs to protect their franchise QB after giving up 65 sack last season.
 Before Watson, the team went through many different starting quarterbacks.
 They need to protect him, it is that simple.

 McCarron is a solid backup QB while I have Webb making the roster as he is also a contributor on Special Teams as well as playing some wide receiver when needed.
-If your third QB has the ability to pay multiple positions, why not keep him?
+If your third QB can play multiple positions, why not keep him?

 - Starter: Lamar Miller